mattboehm/vim-unstack/README.markdown

 unstack.vim
 =============

-Parse stack traces and open the result in vim splits!
+Parse stack traces or quickfix entries and open the result in vim splits!

-Version 0.1.3
+Version 0.2.0

-No backwards compatability is guaranteed at this time and there are still known issues that need to be resolved.
+No backwards compatability is guaranteed at this time.

 Usage